MicrosoftDocs/learn/learn-pr/azure/manage-secrets-with-azure-key-vault/includes/3-creating-vaults-storing-secrets.md

 > [!TIP]
 > If you use the same names for secrets across different environments for an application, the only environment-specific configuration you need to change in your app is the vault URL.

 Creating a vault requires no initial configuration.
-Your user identity is automatically granted the full set of secret management permissions, and you can start adding secrets immediately.
+Your user identity is automatically granted the full set of secret management permissions.
+You can start adding secrets immediately.
 After you have a vault, you can add and manage secrets from any Azure administrative interface, including the Azure portal, the Azure CLI, and Azure PowerShell.
-When you set up your application to use the vault, you'll need to assign the correct permissions to it; we'll see that in the next unit.
+When you set up your application to use the vault, you need to assign the correct permissions to it, as described in the next unit.

 ## Create the Key vault and store the secret in it